g-csg/g-csg.github.io/index.md

  - Make sure to 'force reload' in browser to see changes -[This markdown editor](https://dillinger.io/) may be useful, but does not support HTML rendering
  - Use `<br>` for line breaks
- - Don't use [collapsable menus](https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f#file-readme-md), they do not render properly (unless you happen to get them to work, that is)
+ - Don't use [collapsable menus](https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f#file-readme-md), they do not render properly

 ## Todo:
  - [ ] Parse this: https://pastebin.com/Dswfp9Ag